1. The Latin system

 6.1 Latin initial f

-In modern Spanish words that descend from Latin by popular transmission, the reflex of Latin f- is either zero, spelled h, or /f-/, the latter sound occurring when the following segment is either /ɾ/ or [w].
-For example, harina ‘flour’ (< farīnam) and hijo ‘son’ (< fīlium) have no initial consonant, whereas fuerte ‘strong’ (< fŏrtem) and frío ‘cold’ (< frīgidum) begin with /f/.
+In modern Spanish words that descend from Latin by popular transmission, Latin f- has two outcomes.
+Either it disappeared altogether, in which case the modern orthography replaces the original f with a now silent h, or it survives as the labiodental fricative /f/.
+The first outcome is apparent in words in which the (now) initial sound is a pure vowel or the semivowel [j], and the second outcome arises when the following segment is either /ɾ/ or [w].
+For example, harina ‘flour’ (< farīnam), hijo ‘son’ (< fīlium) and hierro ‘iron’ (< fĕrrum) have no initial consonant, whereas fuerte ‘strong’ (< fŏrtem) and frío ‘cold’ (< frīgidum) begin with /f/.
 The initial /f/ of words like falso ‘false’, figura ‘figure’, forma ‘form’ etc. appears to reflect learnèd restructuring under the influence of either medieval Latin or Gallo-Romance.

-To account for the /f-/ ~ zero alternation in words of popular descent, a plausible initial assumption would be that Latin f was bilabial (symbol: /ɸ/) in north Iberian Latin rather than labiodental, as it was in the Latin of Rome.
-This (hypothetical) state of affairs actually has parallels in the modern Spanish-speaking world.
-For example, Spanish /f/ is often realized as [ɸ] in Andean Spanish.
-In light of the pattern that subsequently materialized in the Castilian dialect, the Latin phoneme /ɸ/ presumably had (at least) two distinct articulations when it occurred in initial position, viz. [ɸ] before liquids or the semivowel [w], and [h] before all other sounds.
+Given the dual outcome in Spanish of Latin f in initial position, the underlying phoneme /ɸ/ presumably had (or came to have) two distinct articulations when it occurred at the beginning of a word, viz. [ɸ] before liquids or the semivowel [w], and [h] before all other sounds.
 Under this assumption, pronunciations such as the following can be reconstructed for north Iberian Latin, at a relatively late period:

 [ˈɸɾito] frīctum ‘fried’